Allen Amason

-Allen Amason (born 1962) is an American professor, researcher, management consultant, and author.
-He is Dean & Professor of Management at the Parker College of Business at Georgia Southern University.
+Allen Amason (born 1962) is a professor and consultant on strategic management and leadership development.
+He is currently Dean of the Parker College of Business at Georgia Southern University.

 Early life and education

 Amason was born in Atlanta, GA and raised near Brunswick, GA, where he attended high school at Glynn Academy, graduating in 1980.
 He received his bachelor's degree in finance in 1984 from Georgia Southern University and his PhD in strategic management and international business in 1993 from the Moore School of Business at the University of South Carolina.

 Career

 Education and administration

 Amason began his academic career as an Assistant Professor of Management at Mississippi State University from 1993 to 1996.
 In 1996, Amason transitioned to the University of Georgia’s Terry College of Business, where he served as Assistant Professor of Management until 2001, when he was promoted to Associate Professor of Management.

 In 2006, Amason was appointed chair of the Department of Management at the Terry College, where he has been responsible for redesigning its PhD program, increasing undergraduate enrollment, growing internship participation and student placement, along with research support and funding.
 During his tenure, the school became one of the top ranked management programs in the nation.